 Welcome To Sledding-

-NSW Siberian Express holds a welcome to sledding introduction day: 2020 date is-
+NSW Siberian Express holds a Welcome to Sledding Introduction Day:

-Our welcome to sledding open day is for anyone who would like to learn about sledding, equipment, trail commands and etiquette
+Our Welcome to Sledding Introduction Day is for anyone who would like to learn about the sledding sport.
+The club's committee goes over use of equipment, trail commands and etiquette.

 What do I need to bring on the day?

-All you need to bring is your dog, a bike helmet, sensible shoes and water (as there is none on site), our sledding committee will lend you their equipment.
+All you need to bring is your dog, a bike helmet, sensible shoes and water (as there is none on site), our sledding committee will lend you their equipment on the day.

 If you want to camp you'll need your own camping equipment.